-Gain a sound understanding of the basic principles of high-performance liquid chromatography.
+Gain a sound understanding of solid state characterization of organic molecules

 This course is an introduction to solid state characterization of organic molecules.
 Techniques include x-ray powder diffraction (XRPD), thermal methods spectroscopic methods, and water uptake.